Wilfrid: Elevation to the episcopate

 After the supporters of the Celtic dating had withdrawn following the Council of Whitby, Wilfrid became the most prominent Northumbrian cleric.
 As a result, and because of his performance at Whitby, Wilfrid was elected to a bishopric in Northumbria about a year after the council.
 It is unclear where his diocese was located, although he was considered to be Alhfrith's bishop.
 The Vita Sancti Wilfrithi states that, nominated by both Oswiu and Alhfrith, he was made bishop at York, and that he was a metropolitan bishop, but York at that time was not a Metropolitan Diocese.
 (Note: York did not attain metropolitan status until 735.)
 Bede says that Alhfrith alone nominated Wilfrid, and that Oswiu subsequently proposed an alternative candidate, "imitating the actions of his son".
 Several theories have been suggested to explain the discrepancies between the two sources.
 One is that Alhfrith wished the seat to be at York, another is that Wilfrid was bishop only in Deira, a third supposes that Wilfrid was never bishop at York and that his diocese was only part of Deira.
-At that time the Anglo-Saxon dioceses were not strictly speaking geographical designations, rather they were bishoprics for the tribes or peoples.
+At that time the Anglo-Saxon dioceses were not strictly speaking geographical designations; they were bishoprics for the tribes or peoples.

 Wilfrid refused to be consecrated in Northumbria at the hands of Anglo-Saxon bishops.
-Deusdedit had died shortly after Whitby, and as there were no other bishops in Britain whom Wilfrid considered to have been validly consecrated he travelled to Compiègne, to be consecrated by Agilbert, the Bishop of Paris.
-During his time in Gaul Wilfrid was exposed to a higher level of ceremony than that practised in Northumbria, one example of which is that he was carried to his consecration ceremony on a throne supported by nine bishops.
+Deusdedit had died shortly after Whitby, and as there were no other bishops in Britain whom Wilfrid considered to have been validly consecrated, he travelled to Compiègne, to be consecrated by Agilbert, the Bishop of Paris.
+During his time in Gaul, Wilfrid was exposed to a higher level of ceremony than that practised in Northumbria, one example of which is that he was carried to his consecration ceremony on a throne supported by nine bishops.